-In this article, we’ll show you how to create a referral links for your customers – so that can help you tap into the power of word-of-mouth marketing by asking them to share their referral links with friends.
+In this article, we’ll show you how to create referral links for your customers – so that can help you tap into the power of word-of-mouth marketing by asking them to share their referral links with friends.
+Generating referral links is easier than you think, all you need is access to a no-code referral software tool like Referral Factory 😄

-First, let’s talk about why referrals are so important.
+But first, let’s talk about why referrals are so important..

 When someone recommends your business to their friends or family, it’s like getting a stamp of approval.
 People are much more likely to trust a recommendation from someone they know than an advertisement from a company.
 And when new customers come to you through referrals, they often have a higher lifetime value than those who come from other sources.